zdenekhynek/zdenek.xyz/contents/work/forest-scope.md

 ---
 title: Forest Scope
-summary: Infographic journey of a wood pallet from Louisiana to Yorkshire
+summary: An infographic journey of a wood pallet from Louisiana to Yorkshire
 thumbnail: ./forest-scope.mp4
 url: https://forestscope.info/
 order: 4